 Presencing invites us to share our inner experience, whatever it is, right now in the moment, with another.

 It can be a little scary at first, like a cold shower.
 Its counterintuitivity and unexpectedness are bounce us out of our normal modes.
 What’s possible now?

-Presencing is akin to mindfulness or meditation but is aided by the friendly connection.
+There’s a lot possible in this simple practice.
 Often there’s a mutual sense of being part of something that’s greater than us alone.
 This brings comfort and relaxation – and play.
 (See my “playful Presencing guidelines“.)
 Sometimes it’s scary because there’s a vulnerability in the moment.
-Since it’s an exploration of the moment, Presencing is always emerging now, always new.

 Presencing is a shared mindfulness and a very different experience from doing mindfulness on one’s own.
 It can show a new way of showing up in the world – beyond the isolating personal performance our conditioning invites us into.
 It has wide application and I do it often or daily with many different people.
 It has dramatically widened my world.